How to Read Reversal Patterns for New Traders

 Head and Shoulders Reversal Pattern

-Head and Shoulders setup is a bearish reversal chart pattern that forms after a upward trend.
+The Head and Shoulders configuration is a bearish reversal pattern observed in price action that fully develops following a sustained upward market movement.

 The lowest points between the two price lows forms the neckline and the reversal signal from this head & shoulders reversal chart pattern is confirmed once price goes below this neckline.